hmsiccbl/screensaver-docs/administration.md

     * For example, a PNG image for the small molecule in Plate `1005`, Well `G15` would be named `01005G15.png`.
 * Place the image files in a file system directory structure, partitioning the image files into subdirectories named by plate number (5 digits, left-padded with zeros).

+## Aliquotted compound collections

+In addition to the plated library collections, Screensaver also manages aliquotted compound collections.
+These are reagents stored in tubes.

 ## Screen and Study Management

 A screen tracks the progress of performing a screening assay, including a description of its biological significance, its experimental protocol, and additional data to support the administrative needs of the facility.
 After screening data is generated, this data may uploaded and associated with the screen record.